Natural detoxification eating programme

-The liver is the most important detoxification organ, as well as the following organs that are also involved in the detoxification process like: skin, kidneys, lungs, intestines, genital organs and hormonal system.
+The liver is the most important detoxification organ, but the following organs are also involved in the detoxification process like: skin, kidneys, lungs, intestines, genital organs and hormonal system.

 When toxins are not eliminated properly because of overload you feel fatigued and sluggish.
 The liver starts with detoxification of connective tissue toxins at 01H00 and if there are still some toxins in your bloodstream when you wake up you have a hangover (headache, irritable and fatigue).

 The detoxifying enzymes are dependent on vitamins, minerals and trace elements like Vitamin B3 , iron, molybdenum and selenium.
 If you are deficient of these nutrients you will not detoxify properly and more toxins will be stored in the connective tissues.

 Why is Heart Brain coherence essential for your daily routine …